On the stability analysis of astrophysical cooling functions: Application to Coronal Loops

 Is the parameter space above the equilibrium curves a region of net heating or net cooling?
 This is a question about both energy balance and stability that epitomizes the subtleties involved in thinking about the role of thermal conduction.
 We are accustomed to associating steady state solutions with stable equilibrium curves, in the sense that plasma displaced above (below) the equilibrium curve will cool (heat) back toward equilibrium.
 That intuition would lead us to believe the corona occupies a region of net cooling.
-However, colormaps of the cooling function used by \citetalias{2019ApJ...884...68K} closely resemble that of SPEX and Fig.~\ref{fig:spex_phase} shows that, for temperatures exceeding a few $10^5~\rm{K}$, all regions `above' the equilibrium curve (in both an isobaric and isochoric sense) are colored red, meaning they are net heating regions.
-This would be a highly unstable situation were it not for the strong stabilizing effect of thermal conduction.
-Moreover, the energy balance requires that the coronal plasma settle into a heating region because thermal conduction is acting to cool the corona: by \eqref{eq:energy}, steady state solutions satisfy
+However, the cooling function adopted by \citetalias{2019ApJ...884...68K}—like the SPEX function—produces a phase diagram in which nearly all regions at coronal temperatures (above a few $10^5~\rm{K}$) and lying above the equilibrium curve correspond to net heating.
+In both the isobaric and isochoric sense, these regions would be thermally unstable—were it not for the strong stabilizing influence of thermal conduction.
+The energy balance actually requires that the coronal plasma settle into a heating region because thermal conduction is acting to cool the corona: by \eqref{eq:energy}, steady state solutions satisfy

 At the apex where $\nabla T = 0$ and the temperature is a maximum, it must be that $\nabla^2 T < 0$, in turn requiring $\mathcal{L} < 0$ (i.e. net heating).